Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 ### Last steps and final test

-On firefox you'll have to open a new tab and type in "about:config" into the URL bar.
+On Firefox you'll have to open a new tab and type in "about:config" into the URL bar.

 This should open a page that warns you about possible dangers.
 Click that you accept the risk.